solana-labs/solana/net/datacenter-node-install/README.md

 # Installation

-Both installation methods require that the scripts be run from the same directory as the NVIDIA proprietary driver installer programs have been downloaded to. `.` is `net/datacenter-node-install` in these examples, so the NVIDIA installers should be downloaded there as well.
+Both installation methods require that the NVIDIA proprietary driver installer programs be downloaded alongside [setup-cuda.sh.](./setup-cuda.sh).
+If they do not exist at runtime, an attempt will be made to download them automatically.
+To avoid downloading the installers at runtime, they may be downloaded in advanced and placed as siblings to [setup-cuda.sh.](./setup-cuda.sh).

 For up-to-date NVIDIA driver version requirements, see [setup-cuda.sh.](./setup-cuda.sh)

 ## Datacenter Node